Eberhofer/MasterMind/README.md

 ### g.reduce_solution_set(solution_set,guess,feedback)
 This method returns a numpy array  of possible solutions that remain in a given solution_set after guess received feedback.
 The method is essentially a comprehension calling g.evaluator for each element of solution_set.

+### g.colordict
+A python dictionary translating the letters into colors - this can be used to return a list of colors from the solver instead of a string of lower case letters.